ClimenteA/pyrobogui/README.md

 # pyrobogui
 Wrapper around pyautogui - plus some new functions

-Build on top of pyautogui but with some extra features: <br>
+Build on top of pyautogui but with some extra features:
-    -timeouts, <br>
+* timeouts,
-    -setup, <br>
+* setup,
-    -aproximate match of images, <br>
+* aproximate match of images,
-    -can be oriented to a screen coordonate automation or screen images automation or both
+* can be oriented to a screen coordonate automation or screen images automation or both

 Usage:<br>